prosekit/prosekit/website/guide/components/toolbar.md

 :::

 In this example, we simply use the `defineBasicExtensions()`.
 You might want to customize the extensions to suit your needs.
+The extensions defined here will determine the available commands later on.
 Refer to the [Extensions](../extensions) guide for more information.

 The `EditorExtension` type is exported to provide type safety and enhance the developer experience with TypeScript's type hints and autocompletion.

+### `Editor` Component

 Next, construct an `Editor` component.
 Refer to the [Getting Started](../getting-started) for instructions on building an `Editor` component.